 I am not the biggest fan of using tinsel on my Christmas tree, so I am always looking for alternatives to wrap around it.
 As soon as I saw this lighted burlap garland, I knew I was set for this year.

 This would look easily as fantastic hung on a wall, draped around a mantlepiece, or even in the middle of a table as a centerpiece.

-These little jingle bells ornaments look so easy to make, you could have so much fun experimenting with different colors and hanging these all around your house so that they jingle as you brush past them.
+These little jingle bell ornaments look so easy to make.
+You could have so much fun experimenting with different colors and hanging these all-around your house so that they jingle as you brush past them.